Earth and Environmental Sciences (ENVR)

 Studies how to use a geographic information system (GIS).
 Explores the practical application of GIS to support scientific and social inquiry, analysis, and decision making.
 Topics include spatial data collection; data accuracy and uncertainty; cartographic principles and data visualization; geographic analysis; and legal, economic, and ethical issues associated with using GIS.
 Investigates case studies from geology, environmental science, urban planning, architecture, social studies, and engineering.
 Provides extensive hands-on experience with a leading commercial GIS software package.
 Offers students an opportunity to conceive their own research problem that can be addressed using GIS and reach conclusions that are summarized in a professional report.
-Prereq.
-ENVR 1101, ENVR 1112, or ENVR 1200 (any of which may be taken concurrently), or permission of instructor.
-Coreq.
-ENVR 3301.
+Students who do not meet course prerequisites may seek permission of instructor.

 ENVR 3301.
 Lab for ENVR 3300.
 1 Hour.

 Accompanies ENVR 3300.
 Covers topics from the course through various experiments.

 ENVR 3410.
 Environmental Geochemistry.
 4 Hours.